-- (1) All fee applications Application must be filed with the elerk court, served on the debtor, the trustee, and all creditors, and noticed for hearing presentment as an original motion-However, a fee application, except that the Form Fee Application need not be served on all creditors if: - (a) the CreditorCreditors Meeting Notice is attached to the application, has been served on all creditors, Form Fee Application and discloses the amount of original compensation sought; and - (b) the hearing on compensationForm Fee Application is noticed for presentment on the Original Confirmation Date. - (2) Rule 9013-1(E)(2), which governs the dates for the presentment of motions, does not
+- (1) All fee applications Application must be filed with the elerkcourt, served on the debtor, the trustee, and all creditors, and noticed for hearingpresentment as an originala motion.
+However, a fee application, except that the Form Fee Application need not be served on all creditors if: - (a) the CreditorCreditors Meeting Notice is attached to the application, has been served on all creditors, Form Fee Application and discloses the amount of original compensation sought; and - (b) the hearing on compensationForm Fee Application is noticed for presentment on the Original Confirmation Date. - (2) Rule 9013-1(E)(2), which governs the dates for the presentment of motions,) does not apply to requests an application for compensation under this Rule.

-Explanatory note to Rule 7003-1: Amendments to Rule 7003-1 are purely stylistic.
+-Explanatory note to Rule 7003-1: Amendments to Rule 7003-1 are purely stylistic.